Earl 's Meats LLC

 Q: What size hog do I need to purchase?

-A: Typically we plan approximately 1lb. of meat per person, but this can be affected by many variables.
+A: We plan approximately 1lb. of meat per person from a whole hog, but this can be affected by many variables.
 If you are in doubt stop in to our shop, or give us a call and we will be glad to help you.

 Q: How do I rent a roaster?